sbarthelemy/collada-dom/Readme.txt

 These instructions build the entire contents of the COLLADA package including libraries and samples for Linux PC.

-1) Type 'make -f Makefile.linux' at root level of package - <COLLADA_ROOT>.
+1) Type 'make -f Makefile.linux' at root level of package.
-   COLLADA Viewer 'viewer' will be created in <COLLADA_ROOT>/viewer/build/linux-1.4 for release build (conf=release, this is the default build)
+   COLLADA Viewer 'viewer' will be created in viewer/build/linux-1.4 for release build (conf=release, this is the default build)
-   'viewer' will be created in <COLLADA_ROOT>/viewer/build/linux-1.4-d for debug build 'make -f Makefile.linux conf=debug'
+   'viewer' will be created in viewer/build/linux-1.4-d for debug build 'make -f Makefile.linux conf=debug'
-2) Unzip samples.zip, extract its contents to <COLLADA_ROOT>/viewer/build/linux-1.4(-d)
+2) Unzip samples.zip, extract its contents to viewer/build/linux-1.4(-d)
 3) Change directory to where 'viewer' executable is, type './viewer cage.dae' to load and render COLLADA document cage.dae